VedasriNakka/MS_project/README.md

         --launch_script_path ${SCRIPT_PATH} \
         --hpo_search_space_config "scripts/search_space/search_space_resize198_top4_combinations_with_seed2.yaml" $@ >& ./logs/${log_filepath}
 ```
-For fine-tuning we have generated ckpt_path_dict file during training.
-We have added this file in Baseline code for fine-tuning.
+For fine-tuning, we generated a `ckpt_path_dict` file during training and included it in the Baseline code for the fine-tuning process.

-Below is an example of SimCLR model fine-tuning bash code:
+Here is an example of the bash code for fine-tuning the SimCLR model:
 ```
 epochs=20
 hpo_exp_name="alpub_SimCLR_finetine_with_ce_loss_unfreeze_backbone_4_agumentations_198_seed2_$(date +'%Y-%m-%d_%H-%M-%S')"